cmyricktt/myrepo/README.md

 # myrepo
 practice for connecting rstudio

-"omg this is a line from RStudio"
+"OMG this is a line from RStudio"